GOQcCan/BingoAI/README.md

-﻿# 🎯 BingoAI - Weather Forecast Application
+﻿# 🎯 BingoAI - Bingo is a game of chance where players mark numbers on a 5x5 grid to complete a line and shout “Bingo!”

 A full-stack application built with **Angular 19** and **.NET 10** featuring **Google** and **Facebook** OAuth authentication.